flynx/XMPGen/README.rst

                                 print default configuration and exit.

-        NOTEs: xmpgen will overwrite existing .XMP files (will be fixed soon). xmpgen will get confused when processing a large archive containing sets of different but identically named files (will be fixed soon). xmpgen will search for both INPUT and OUTPUT so explicit declaration is needed onlu in non-standard cases and for fine control.
+        NOTEs: xmpgen will overwrite existing .XMP files (will be fixed soon). xmpgen will search for both INPUT and OUTPUT so explicit declaration is needed only in non-standard cases and for fine control.